tvanantwerp/github-for-non-programmers/GLOSSARY.md

 # Issue
 A feature of GitHub that works like a to-do list for your project.
 Submit issues to designate problems to solve, questions to answer, features to build, etc.

+# Branch
+A branch is a separate copy of your repo from a specific commit.
+You can do new work in your branch without affecting work in other branches.
+You can later merge your branch into other branches, or, if you choose, delete that branch and the work you did on it.
+Branches let you try new things without risking the work you've completed so far.

+# Pull Request
+A feature of GitHub that lets you propose merging two branches.
+Collaborators can discuss the quality of the merge, and commits made on the branch after making the pull request are automatically made a part of the pull request.
+Once consensus is reached, the branch is either merged or the pull request is rejected.